Jason-Hargrove/100-days-of-code-part-2/README.md

 # 100 Days Of Code - logs

+### Day 11: April 10, 2022

+**Today's Progress:** E-commerce gallery: Adding image, text, and general styling to the slide.

 ### Day 10: April 4, 2022

 **Today's Progress:** Working on bugs.
 Or, fixing my fixes.